Declension

 In linguistics, declension (verb: to decline) is the changing of the form of a word, generally to express its syntactic function in the sentence by way of an inflection.
 Declension may apply to nouns, pronouns, adjectives, adverbs, and determiners.
 It serves to indicate number (e.g. singular, dual, plural), case (e.g. nominative, accusative, genitive, or dative), gender (e.g. masculine, feminine, or neuter), and a number of other grammatical categories.
 Inflectional change of verbs is called conjugation.

 Declension occurs in many languages.
 It is an important aspect of language families like Quechuan (i.e., languages native to the Andes), Indo-European (e.g. German, Icelandic, Irish, Lithuanian and Latvian, Slavic, Sanskrit, Latin, Ancient and Modern Greek, Albanian, Romanian, Kurdish, and Modern Armenian), Bantu (e.g. Swahili, Zulu, Kikuyu), Semitic (e.g. Modern Standard Arabic), Finno-Ugric (e.g. Hungarian, Finnish, Estonian), and Turkic (e.g. Turkish).

 Old English was an inflectional language, but largely abandoned inflectional changes as it evolved into Modern English.
 Though traditionally classified as synthetic, Modern English has become a mostly analytic language.

 English-speaking perspective

-Unlike English, many languages use suffixes to specify subjects and objects and word cases in general.
+Unlike English, many languages use suffixes to specify subjects and objects or word relationships in general.
+These inflections identify the specific grammatical function of a word within a sentence, known as its case.
+Different endings mark words as the thing performing an action (subject), things directly receiving the action (direct object), things indirectly receiving the action and objects of prepositions (indirect object), objects of prepositions, and things possessed by other things (genitive).

 Inflected languages have a freer word order than modern English, an analytic language in which word order identifies the subject and object.
 As an example, even though both of the following sentences consist of the same words, the meaning is different: